gopalsahani/rail-ticket-booking-system/README.md

 DB_NAME=rail

-and the use postman for api calling and in headers of postman write bearer token-detail
+and the use postman for api calling and in headers of postman write authorization: bearer token-detail